Firone/app-direct/README.md

 It's built with spring-boot and maven with JDK 8;

 Events "SUBSCRIPTION_ORDER" are received and processed.
 All received events are visible on the home page.
+It's needed to be logged in to see home page, but anyone can send event.

 ## Generate a war